Red Hat Developer Hub 1.3

 priority: 100 # controls the order of this top-level menu item

-2. To ensure that a menu item is identified as a main menu item, you must add default. prefix to its key.
+2. To ensure that a menu item is identified as a main menu item, you must add the default. prefix to its key.
 For example:

 Example configuration of main menu items in sidebar navigation